-In accordance with Government Auditing Standards, we have also issued our report dated June 27, 2023 on our consideration of the Borough of Buena Municipal Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Borough of Buena Municipal Authority's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Borough of Buena Municipal Authority's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated November 15, 2024 on our consideration of the Borough of Buena Municipal Utilities Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on the effectiveness of the Borough of Buena Municipal Utilities Authority's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Borough of Buena Municipal Utilities Authority's internal control over financial reporting or on compliance is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Borough of Buena Municipal Utilities Authority's internal control over financial reporting or on compliance financial reporting and compliance.